Digital driver’s license - your ID in your smartphone

 Because it is checked with the issuer backend in real-time, a fraudulent credential can quickly and easily be identified as invalid, to make verifying even out-of-state digital credentials significantly more straightforward and more secure.

-If a user's mobile device is ever lost or stolen, the digital license can be remotely deactivated or wiped almost instantly.
+If a user's mobile device is ever lost or stolen, the mobile driver license can be remotely deactivated or wiped almost instantly.

 No footprint is left on the verification device, and no geo-location tagging or tracking of user information occurs.

-With a digital driver's license, an issuer can have much greater control over in-use credentials compared to a traditional physical license - for example, alerting holders when their license is about to expire.
+With a mobile driver's license, an issuer can have much greater control over in-use credentials compared to a traditional physical license - for example, alerting holders when their license is about to expire.

 Control and convenience will prove essential elements for issuers and users on the road to mobile driver's licenses.